 Soaking pork before grilling

-After brining the pork chops, there’s no need to rinse them—simply dry them thoroughly with paper towels.
+After bringing the pork chops, there’s no need to rinse them—dry them thoroughly with paper towels.
 At this point, people can add some black pepper or use their favorite spice or spice rub.
-Because you’ve previously seasoned the chops, just apply a spice rub that doesn’t contain salt.
+Because you’ve previously seasoned the chops, apply a spice rub that doesn’t contain salt.

-In a large mixing basin, combine 6 cups cold water, a cup of kosher salt, 3 tablespoons of granulated sugar, and seasoning when you’ve finished making the brine.
+In a large mixing basin, combine 6 cups of cold water, a cup of kosher salt, 3 tablespoons of granulated sugar, and seasoning when you finish making the brine.

 Beat until the salt and sugar dissolve, then soak for 30 minutes to 2 hours in the brine.
-Add 4 pork chops, making sure they are thoroughly submerged in water, cover, and refrigerate for 30 minutes to 2 hours.
+Add 4 pork chops, ensure they are thoroughly submerged in water, cover, and refrigerate for 30 minutes to 2 hours.
 This will aid in the softening and chewability of the pork.